Welcome to all that I create by hand with wood

 I don’t have a story of hardships overcome, or a quirky ‘brand Fiona’ to sell you, but if you want to know a little more..

-I studied Industrial Design, Furniture Restoration and Craftsmanship in the 90s, but gave up my studies to get over some ill health and then bring up my lovely son.
-Then I fell into working with young people with additional needs and behavioural difficulties.
+I studied Industrial Design, Furniture Restoration and Craftsmanship in the 90s, but gave up my studies to get over some ill health and then bring up my son.
+Then, I took to working with young people with additional needs and behavioural difficulties.

 All along, I took sanctuary in working wood.
-Making chairs, guitars and cajon drums on the side and finally decided that I needed to get back to making full time.
-After a lifetime working with wood, I found my own way with the scrollworking discipline.
-I am very grateful for my husband’s support in making this possible.
+Making chairs, guitars and cajon drums on the side and finally decided that I needed to get back to making full time in 2012.
+After a lifetime working with wood and with my husband’s support in making it happen, I found my own way with the scrollworking discipline.

-We live in a terrace, near a noisy dual carriageway, with distracting, saddening, seemingly constant antisocial behaviour around us where I work out of a draughty shed in the garden, with minimal kit.
-Not for me the epic studios and ‘interesting ‘lifestyles thats seem to pervade Artist’s statements !
+We live in a terrace, near busy dual carriageway, with a lot of distractions.
+Without the means to invest in a workshop, I work out of a draughty shed in the garden, with minimal kit.
+Not for me the epic studios and ‘interesting ‘lifestyles that seem to pervade Artist’s statements.
 I miss the spaces, clean air and quiet I was so lucky to grow up with , but I guess that’s where my head gets too whilst I work.

 Video - An introduction to me and my work and an experiment with resin